jjdarcy/cantrilltips/README.md

 # Cantrill tips
-Some tips for using Adrian Cantrills courses on cantril.io.
-Send a PR to add or improve these tips.
+Some tips for using Adrian Cantrills courses on https://learn.cantrill.io/.
+Submit a PR to add or improve upon this repository.

 ## Introduction
-There are many questions on the TechStudySlack.com community about how best to study for an AWS exam.
-This site gathers the most effective ways you can use Adrians courses to succeed with your studies.
-Will add to these tips over time.
+There are many questions on the [TechStudySlack](https://techstudyslack.com/) community asking how to study efficiently for an AWS exams.
+This site gathers the most effective ways you can use Adrian's courses to succeed in your studies.
+These tips will be improved upon over time.

 ## Process
 * Focus only on quality.
 Concise quality and full understanding